mbutler808/Zool719-covid19/hawaii_seir_model/README.md

 Last week I gathered data on daily COVID-19 vaccine administration in Hawaii.
 The data begins December 24th.
 I made modifications to Ethan and Claire's .R code to include vaccines into the model.
 Vaccines are introduced at the current 'Time 5' in our model.
 I have not completed the integration of vaccine data into the model.

-I will also edit the ggplots for a better viewing experience!
+I merged the individual time plots into a single ggplot for a better viewing experience!

 -Randi